 Successful prosecution in a trial against a man charged with a scheme to defraud his 80 year-old godfather out of his home.
-After a several day trial, the jury convicted the defendant on several counts of theft-by-deception and elder abuse.
+After a multi-day trial, the jury convicted the defendant on several counts of theft-by-deception and elder abuse.

 In a pro bono appointment from the U.S. Court of Appeals for the Eleventh Circuit, obtained reversal of an order denying an employee relief on a Title VII retaliation claim against the Federal Railroad Administration.
 The plaintiff ultimately obtained reinstatement and an award of nearly $1 million in back pay.

 Worked extensively with the NAACP on public accommodations and discriminatory housing matters, and co-authored an amicus brief in the United States Supreme Court on behalf of the NAACP, SCLC, AARP, and other groups filed in support of the petitioners in Kelo v.
 City of New London, 125 S.Ct.
 2655 (2005), contending that the use of eminent domain for economic development purposes particularly disadvantages minorities, the poor and the elderly.
 Arguments made in the amicus brief were mentioned by Justice Thomas in his dissenting opinion.